Optimization Area Perimeter Modeling

 Using the area formula above, students may graph the function and look for maximums.

-Using the Functions app, enter the function .
+Using the Grapher app, enter the function .

-Before viewing the Graph, adjust the plot range in the Function options to match the practical domain for this scenario.
+Before viewing the Graph, open the Function options by clicking on the three dots to the right of the expression.
+Adjust the plot restriction in the Function options to match the practical domain for this scenario.

 Graphing the function, we see the maximum occurs at the right endpoint .